LPardue/draft-pardue-masque-dgram-priority/draft-pardue-masque-dgram-priority.md

 --- abstract

-Application protocols using the QUIC transport protocol rely on streams, and optionally the DATAGRAM extension, to carry application data.
-Streams and datagrams can be multiplexed but QUIC provides no interoperable prioritization scheme or signaling mechanism itself.
-The HTTP Extensible Prioritization scheme describes how to prioritize streams in HTTP/2 and HTTP/3.
-This document adopts the scheme to support HTTP datagrams.
+Application protocols using the QUIC transport protocol rely on streams, and optionally the unreliable datagram extension, to carry application data.
+Streams and datagrams can be multiplexed in single connections but QUIC does not define an interoperable prioritization scheme or signaling mechanism.
+The HTTP Extensible Prioritization scheme describes an application-level scheme for the prioritization of streams in HTTP/2 and HTTP/3.
+This document defines how Extensible Priorities can be augmented to apply to the multiplexing of HTTP datagram flows with other flows or streams.

 --- note_Note_tho_Readers